sethmachine/pyw3x/readme.md

 An `Archive` class is provided in *archive.py*.
 A context manager is used to handle opening and closing of a provided archive, therefore all archive operations should occur with the context scope.
-Note that strings in Python 3.6.x by default unicode-- these need to be explicitly encoded as `ascii` when passed to the StormLib API, e.g. `mystring.encode('ascii)`.
+Note that strings in Python 3.6.x by default are unicode-- these need to be explicitly encoded as `ascii` when passed to the StormLib API, e.g. `mystring.encode('ascii')`.

 Below is an example that extracts all the files from the archive `listfile` into an output directory.